kohkimakimoto/lib-migration/README.md

 # MigrationLib

-This is a minimum database migration tool library for MySQL.
+MigrationLib is a minimum database migration library and command line tool for MySQL.

-It's PHP program restructured from [PHPMigrate](https://github.com/kohkimakimoto/phpmigrate) script to use easily in other PHP codes.
+It's PHP program restructured from [PHPMigrate](https://github.com/kohkimakimoto/phpmigrate) to use easily in other PHP codes.

 It's under the development process.